How to Host Motion Picture Filming

-To help you understand the process of hosting filming, the CFC publishes the guidebook Your Property in a Starring Role outlining issues you will likely encounter from the first time you receive a call from a location scout, to when the last truck drives away from your property.
+To help you understand the process of hosting filming, the CFC publishes the guidebook, Your Property in a Starring Role outlining issues you will likely encounter from the first time you receive a call from a location scout, to when the last truck drives away from your property.
 This document includes sample forms and contracts.

 Host Filming in Your Neighborhood